liviadinu/AL_Template/README.md

 # Introduction
-This is an example on how a basic app could look like, including a basic build pipeline with ALOps.
+This is an example on how a basic app could look like.

 # Getting Started
 - Import of Fork this repository to start development of your own app